tablelandnetwork/example-game-state-polygon/nft/README.md

 # Demo NFT App

-A simple react native app to power an NFT game on Tableland.
+A simple react app to power an NFT game on Tableland.
 See ../README.md